mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 	Treatment
 Your doctor may tell you it is not safe to eat or drink at all.
 In that case, intravenous hydration by vein may be considered.
 (See Hydration, page XX.)
    Things You Can do
 You may need only a change of diet.
 It includes chopping your food or pureeing it to make it easier to swallow.
-You might also use a thickening agent such as Thicken-Up® to make it safe for you to swallow.
+You might also use a thickening agent such as Thicken-Up to make it safe for you to swallow.

 Fatigue